- Review of services for young people; Healthy Child Programme

 Our process for undertaking any formal consultation includes an Equality Impact Assessment to support the consultation process, as well as a consultation checklist to ensure all consultations are consistent.

 - The future of urgent care at the Friarage: have your say.
-Join us for one of our consultation events during September - December 2019.
+Join us for one of our consultation events during September - December 2019 - now closed

 Engagement is a key element needed to help us improve all aspects of health care, including patient experience and health outcomes.